 A BaaS solution typically includes three key components:

-Component | Function |
+Component Function

-Platform that runs on the server | 1.
-Manages user accounts, their access data, and encryption keys.
-2. Has an API (application programming interface) that other applications can use to connect. |
+2. Has an API (application programming interface) that other applications can use to connect.

-Application that runs to users’ devices | 1.
+Application that runs to users’ devices1.
 Accesses data from the BaaS platform.
-2. Presents data to users.
-3. Stores data locally. |

-Mobile development framework | 1.
-Allows developers to build their apps with the API used by the BaaS platform. |
+Mobile development framework1.
+Allows developers to build their apps with the API used by the BaaS platform.

 BaaS solutions are designed to support business processes that depend on data stored in the cloud.
 These solutions help organizations to build new applications or integrate existing applications with cloud-based services.